robovm/apple-ios-samples/UsingAVAudioEngineforPlaybackMixingandRecording/README.md

 * fixed a bug in handleMediaServicesReset: method
 * corrected some old comments

+2.0 Major update:
+* (new) Demonstrates use of AVAudioSequencer, AVAudioMixing, AVAudioDestinationMixing
+* (new) Added support for iPhone, iPad using Size Classes
+* (modified) Useage of a single AVAudioPlayerNode that toggles between a recorded AVAudioFile and a AVAudioPCMBuffer

-Copyright (C) 2015 Apple Inc. All rights reserved.
+Copyright (C) 2015-2016 Apple Inc. All rights reserved.